System-Glitch/govalidator/README.md

 Validate golang request data with simple rules.
 Highly inspired by Laravel's request validation.

-**Goal of this fork:** this fork adds a way to compare two fields together in a validation rule.
+**Goal of this fork:** this fork adds a way to compare two fields together in a validation rule and adds more validation rules.

 ### Installation